MakeSchool-Tutorials/Make-Chat-Tutorial/P06-Changing-The-Channel/content.md

 slug: change-the-channel
 ---

-Wow you made it this far.
-I hope you've been taking breaks because this next part is a bit much.

 So currently all messages are in one chat room, but if we want to be like Slack or Discord we need there to be many channels.
-We're going to use Socket.io's built in `rooms` functionality to implement these channels.
+We're going to use Socket.io's built in [rooms](https://socket.io/docs/rooms-and-namespaces/#Rooms) functionality to implement these channels.

 We're now going to create different "channels" for users to create or join.
 Let's add some functionality to the channel creator on the client.
 Each channel will be a sub-chatroom that is logged as belonging to a parent socket connection.